amercader/ckanext-embeddings/README.md

 Remember that the Semantic Search will always return a fixed number of datasets (the default in this case is 10).

-## Implementation

-TODO

-## Customizing

-TODO

 ## Requirements

 Tested on CKAN 2.10/master

 As of January 2024 this plugin requires a patch in CKAN core to allow the use of local fields in Solr queries (an upstream patch will be submitted to handle this via configuration instead):

 ```diff